sigmf/SigMF/sigmf-spec.md

 If this field is omitted, the dataset file MUST BE a SigMF Dataset file (NOT a Non-Conforming Dataset), and MUST have the same base filename as the Metadata file and use the `.sigmf-data` extension.

+##### The `trailing_bytes` Field
+This field is used with Non-Conforming Datasets to indicate some number of bytes that trail the sample data in the NCD file that should be ignored for processing.
+This can be used to ignore footer data in non-SigMF filetypes.

 ##### The `geolocation` Field
 The `core:geolocation` field in the Global Object is used to store the